mobizt/Firebase-ESP32/src/README.md

-#### Determine whether Firebase Error Queue currently exists is Error Queue collection or not
+#### Get whether Firebase Error Queue currently exists is Error Queue collection or not

 param **`fbdo`** Firebase Data Object to hold data and instances.